diagrid-labs/dapr-zero-trust/README.md

 ## Installation

-If you don't have a Kubernetes Cluster you can [install KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a local cluster to run the application.

-1. Once you have KinD installed you can run the following command to create a local Cluster:
+1. Once you have kind installed, you can run the following command to create a local cluster:

 ```bash
 kind create cluster